sensepost/Snoopy/README.md

 The Snoopy machines allow you to automatically sequence transforms, and filter/delete nodes based on requirements.
 The source/comments should sufficiently outline how they work.

-3. Legal Considerations
+4. LEGAL CONSIDERATIONS
 =======================
 All or some of the Snoopy components may be illegal where you live.
 Please find out before using the software.
 In the United Kingdom the probe collection component is legal due to the broadcast nature of the traffic.
 However, the rogue access point component is most likely illegal in most regions.
 SensePost takes no responsibility for you getting into trouble from using this tool.

-4. Security Considerations
+5. SECURITY CONSIDERATIONS
 ==========================
 Each 'Drone pack' contains OpenVPN and SSH keys.
 If a Drone is compromised (by theft or otherwise) it may pose a security risk to your server.
 It is *highly* recommended that